themindfuldev/gatsby-cintiaromero/src/pages/blog/2017-07-09-vegan-guide-me.md

 subtitle: Powered by a blazing-fast search bar.
 tags:
   - ux
-date: 2017-07-09
+date: 2017-07-09T00:00:00.000Z
-description: VeganGuide.Me is a fully-responsive website designed to help saving animals lives through sharing knowledge and tips and guiding your vegan shopping experience, powered by a blazing-fast search bar.
 image: /img/ux-vegan-guide.jpg
+description: >-
+  Vegan Guide is a fully-responsive website that helps saving animals lives through sharing knowledge, tips and guiding a vegan shopping experience, featuring a blazing-fast search bar.
+My role was to create a product, test and design all the UIs related to the project.
+I collaborated with product development, design and engineering  to launch the first phase of the project.
 ---

 ## Table of contents